batyuvitez/manduca/manduca/assets/docs/readme.txt

 * Thanks to Endre Nagy who always ready to help me.
 * And the most important: Thanks for Jesus Christ who is the essential supporter of my work.

-## Manduca examples using childthemes:
+## Manduca examples using child themes:
 * <https://xn--akadlymentes-honlap-tub.hu/elkeszult-munkak-velemenyek/>